Your work is to discover your work and then with all your heart to give yourself to it.

 - Take time to gain experience in a new area that is relevant to your career prospects.

 The more time you spend improving yourself, the greater momentum you will create to help propel your career forward in ways that you might not have expected.
-However, to begin with, small steps and patience is paramount.
+However, to begin with, small steps and patience are paramount.

 Join Learning or MasterMind Groups